Shopping Cart

 "Awesome sacred place that invites you to forget about everyday worries and delve into your heart just by the mere contact with nature.
 Waking up at dawn definitely is an exquisite mystical experience and at night looking at the intensity of the stars that glow in the dark makes you feel loved and brings deep longing to be in peace.
 Stewart Mineral Springs is a magical piece of land full of life that is perfect for retreats, yoga, meditation or personal and family holidays.
 I have been coming for over a decade now and I just love it more and more.

 "The bath house is what made Stuart [sic] Mineral Springs famous for the healing properties of the water, a true gift from Mother Earth.
 People with sensitive skin must take care but even to soak for a few minutes will make a difference on your health...There are some aesthetic elements that could be improved upon but it doesn't take away from the sanctuary that Stewart Mineral Springs has become for me and my family.
-I highly recommend enjoying a getaway weekend, a family vacation or partake in a group retreat...
-I've done them all and loved them!!!
-I just booked a family trip for this coming spring and I cannot wait to see all the new things that I will find all over the property."

 _____________

-The way writer sees it, no matter how many viewed-as-positive physical changes might've been made on grounds, on a crucial level they were ALL irrelevant.
+The way writer sees it, no matter how many viewed-as-positive physical changes might've been made on the grounds, on a crucial level they were ALL irrelevant.

 ______________________

-excerpts continued
+excerpts, continued

 Excerpts from first real online review of 2019: